optimatika/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Before you sumit this issue; did you try with the latest version?!

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 Steps to reproduce the behavior:
-1. '...'
+1. ...
-2. '...'
+2. ...
-3. '...'
+3. ...

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Test Case**
 If possile, write a test that demonstrates the problem.